WebComponentsGuide/webcomponents.guide/CONTRIBUTING.md

 $ npm start
 ```

-Once this is done you can visit <http://localhost:8080/> to see the local copy of the website.
-As you edit files the
+You can now visit <http://localhost:8080/> to see the local copy of the website.
+As you edit files the website will
-website will automatically rebuild, and you can see the changes reflected in your browser.
+automatically rebuild, and you can see the changes reflected in your browser.

 ### Running checks/tests